-From the name itself, cancellation or postponement insurance protects you from financial trouble if ever your wedding gets canceled or postponed due to unexpected events such as sudden illness, severe weather, unexpected military deployment, and other unforeseen incidents.
+From the name itself, cancellation or postponement insurance protects you from financial trouble if ever your wedding cancels or postpones due to unexpected events such as sudden illness, severe weather, unexpected military deployment, and other unforeseen incidents.

-A cancellation or Postponement insurance policy guarantees that you will be reimbursed for the non-refundable deposits that you paid for the wedding as long as the risks involved are covered by the policy.
+A cancellation or Postponement insurance policy guarantees that the insurance company will reimburse you for the non-refundable deposits that you paid for the wedding as long as the risks are part of the insurance policy.

 In addition to this, this insurance policy also covers the following:

 - Damage to wedding attire such as your bridal gown